CodingMation/tilesBreaker/README.md

 # tilesBreaker
-for demo purpose this is a test of a game which is in devlopment mode.
+For demo purpose this is a test of a game which is in devlopment mode.